10 Tips for Finding a Job in a New City

 7. Tap Your Connections

 Who do you know in the place you’re going?
 Do you have family, friends, professional or college connections there?
-Everyone you know, and everyone they know, may be able to help you job hunt.
+Everyone you know, and everyone they know, may be able to help you with your job hunt.
 Put the word out, very quietly if you’re still employed, that you’re looking to relocate to get job leads and other assistance.
 Here are some of the people who can assist:

 - Facebook Friends